ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <strong>Observation(s):</strong>
 <ul>
-  <li> Clear decrease in exoplanets as the distance increases.
+  <li> Clear decrease in exoplanets with distance.
 Unsurprising and likely due to observational limits.</li>
-  <li> Highest concentration of planets within the first 2000 light years.</li>
+  <li> Highest concentration within the first 2,000 light years.</li>
-  <li> Planets drop significantly around 4000 light years.
-Very few exoplanets beyond 6000 years.</li>
-  <li> Remarkably a small number of planets are accessed beyond 8,000 light years (Recall that one light year is 9,461,000,000,000 km)</li>
+  <li> Very few exoplanets beyond 6,000 years, however remarkably a small number of planets are accessed beyond 8,000 light years.</li>
 </ul>

 <p> We can also better evaluate the distribution of planets as a whole through a cumulative distribution function:</p>